-A personal check given in payment of University expenses, which is subsequently returned by the bank unpaid, immediately creates indebtedness to the University.
+A personal check given in payment of University expenses that is subsequently returned by the bank unpaid immediately creates indebtedness to the University.

 Once the Cashier's Office has been notified by the bank of a returned check, an email is sent to the issuer of the check.
 The issuer of the check will have three (3) days from the date of this letter to redeem the check by paying the full amount of the check, plus a returned check penalty equal to the maximum amount permitted by law (SC Code of Laws, section 34-11-70).
-Payment of a dishonored check must be made by cash, cashier's check, money order, or American Express, MasterCard or Discover credit cards.
+Payment of a dishonored check must be made by cash, cashier's check, money order, or credit card.

-If a returned check remains unpaid, collections efforts will be followed as allowed by the Code of Laws of South Carolina section 34-11-70.
+If a returned check remains unpaid, collections efforts will be followed as allowed by the Code of Laws of South Carolina Section 34-11-70.